 An estimated 150,000 workers paid the voluntary living wage are set to see their pay increase by 30p an hour, or 45p in London.

-The campaign group Living Wage Foundation announced today that companies which have voluntarily signed up to its scheme will raise their minimum wage to £8.75 an hour, and £10.20 in London.
+The campaign group Living Wage Foundation announced today that companies which have voluntarily signed up to its scheme will raise their wages to £8.75 an hour, and £10.20 in London.

-These new rates are £1.25 an hour more than the Government-set national living wage for over-25s nationwide, and £2.70 more an hour in London.
+These new rates are £1.25 an hour more than the Government-set national minimum wage for over-25s nationwide, and £2.70 more an hour in London.